soukand/couchdb-change-events/readme.md

 * `autoConnect`: If it's true then connection is started on initializing, otherwise connect function has to be called.
 (Default: `true`)
 * `user`: The CouchDb user to authenticate as.
 * `password`: The password of that CouchDb user.
+* `view`: Allows to use view functions as filters.
+Documents counted as “passed” for view filter in case if map function emits at least one record for them
+* `style`: Specifies how many revisions are returned in the changes array.
+The default, `main_only`, will only return the current “winning” revision; `all_docs` will return all leaf revisions (including conflicts and deleted former conflicts).

 ## Usage